the-mvm/the-mvm.github.io/_posts/2024-01-02-A-generic-tensor-library-for-dotnet.md

 | Sum_Double | Vector256 | 10000 |   2,702.3 ns |    38.59 ns |   2,691.4 ns |  3.94x faster |

 ### Sum Pairs

+Sum of 2D vectors in a span containing 10,000 vectors.
+The vector is a value type containing two fields of the same type.

 **Apple M1**